 One can dream.

-In 1991, Shakur had been walking at what's long been rumored as the intersection of 17th and Broadway in downtown Oakland when he was stopped by officers for jaywalking.
+In 1991, Shakur was walking at what's long been rumored as the intersection of 17th and Broadway in downtown Oakland when he was stopped by officers for jaywalking.
 What happened next was recounted by Shakur in an interview with hip-hop journalist Davey D:

 Davey D: Can talk about your recent encounter with police brutality at the hands of the Oakland PD?